When to visit the vet?

 The most important facts at a glance

-Congenital keratoconjunctivitis sicca is a genetically determined lacrimal gland dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
-This can be due to diseases, disorders, or damage and can affect the quality of life. in dogs, which leads to dry, inflamed eyes in puppies and, if left untreated, to blindness.
-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by Schirmer test, the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. requires lifelong local treatment with tear substitutes and anti-inflammatory preparations.
-With consistent care, a good quality of life can be achieved, but the disease is not curable.
+Congenital keratoconjunctivitis sicca is a genetically determined tear gland dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+This can be due to diseases, disorders, or damage and can affect the quality of life. in dogs that leads to dry, inflamed eyes as early as puppyhood and, if left untreated, to blindness.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is made by Schirmer test; therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. requires lifelong topicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. treatment with tear substitutes and anti-inflammatory preparations.
+With consistent care, good quality of life is achievable, but the condition is not curable.

 Causes

 The causes of KCS are varied.
 One of the most common causes is an autoimmune disease in which the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks and destroys the tear glands.
-This form of KCS is common in certain breeds such as Cocker Spaniels, West Highland White Terriers, and Bulldogs.
+This form of KCS frequently occurs in certain breeds such as Cocker Spaniels, West Highland White Terriers, and Bulldogs.
 Genetic factors also play a role, which is why KCS is often referred to as “congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother.”.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother..”

 Symptoms